 Escape from the enemy’s camp was not encouraged by the British Colonel in the movie.
 In their welcome speech, the newly arrived POW’s were told: “A word to you about escape.
 There is no barbed wire, no stockade, no watchtower.
 They are not necessary.
 We are an island in the jungle.
 Escape is impossible.
 You would die.”
 Our enemy often feeds us the exact same lie: that we cannot survive by trusting God alone!
-“If you no longer follow these rules and do this or that and no longer go here or there, you will not get fed, you will be alone, you will not be protected.
+“If you no longer follow our rules and work hard at this or that and no longer go to church every Sunday, you will not get fed, you will be alone, you will not be protected.
 Escape is impossible.
 You would die.”
-And the result of this lie is that many people are limited and bound by fear instead of being released to live by faith in trusting a Father Who is more than able to take care of His own children!
+And the result of this lie is that many people are limited and bound by fear instead of being released to live by faith in the liberty of trusting a Father Who is more than able to take care of His own children!

 A commentary on the movie states:

-In a late-night meeting between Colonel Nicholson and his officers, attended also by Shears (the American who escapes) and Clipton (the Dr), the men contemplate the odds of successful escape and survival.
+In a late-night meeting between Colonel Nicholson and his officers, attended also by Shears (the American who escaped) and Clipton (the Doctor), the men contemplate the odds of successful escape and survival.
 Nicholson determines that escape is not only impossible but not permitted:

 Nicholson: Why haven’t you tried to escape, Commander?

 Shears: Oh, I’ve been biding my time, waiting for the right moment, the right company.